 Why choose Flagstaff Bone & Joint?

-Our elbow doctor and surgeon at Flagstaff Bone & Joint have completed specialized training specifically in the elbow, including fellowship training.
-With this advanced training, Dr. John H. Flint and Dr. Kevin O'Donnell have the expertise and experience to assess, diagnose, and treat your elbow injury or condition individually to your needs, exhausting nonsurgical treatments before considering elbow surgery.
+Our elbow doctor and surgeons at Flagstaff Bone & Joint have completed specialized training specifically in the elbow, including fellowship training.
+With this advanced training, Dr. John H. Flint, Dr. Kevin O'Donnell, and Dr. Brianna Patti have the expertise and experience to assess, diagnose, and treat your elbow injury or condition individually to your needs, exhausting nonsurgical treatments before considering elbow surgery.

 Learn About The Sports & Injury Team at Flagstaff Bone & Joint